gidoUninova/nova-school-of-science-and-technology-novaas-prosys-opc-ua-simulation-server/README.md

 `docker-compose build`

 can be used to build a new image.
-The started docker container will run on port 1870,however it is possible to change this behaviour by setting the environmental variables PORT_FORWARDING, HOST, BROKER_SERVICE in the .env file.
+The started docker container will run on port 1870,however it is possible to change this behaviour by setting the environmental variables PORT_FORWARDING, HOST, BROKER_SERVICE_HOST, BROKER_SERIVCE_PORT, PROSYS_OPCUA_SERVICE in the .env file.

 ## Using the pre-built image